bhattumang7/bhattumang7/_posts/2020-6-14-Using-dictionary-to-remove-nested-loop.md

 ---
 title: Replacing nested loops with dictionary
-tags: [Software Performance Tuning, Software Performance Optimization, Performance Tuning Techniques, Real world software performance]
+tags: [Replace loop with dictionary lookup, Software Performance Tuning, Software Performance Optimization, Performance Tuning Techniques, Real world software performance]
 style: border
 color: light
 description: Let us look at an interesting example of situation where I could gain some CPU at cost of some RAM.